 - Take familiar routes to the freeway or flatlands.
 It would be extremely rare for a wildland fire to reach the shoreline of the Bay.
 The instinct to flee danger is strong, but avoid clogged freeways if possible.
 These are also used by first responders coming from other areas.

 - In most circumstances, even when surrounded by wildfire, experts recommend you stay in your car as you are safer there.

 - If you have to shelter in place in your car, look for a large open space such as a parking lot or field, and call 911 to report your location.

 Do I have time to check on my elderly neighbor who is hearing-impaired?

-Berkeley Assistant Fire Chief Keith May says that as you evacuate, you should do a quick check on your neighbors to the left, right, front and back.
+Experts stress that as you evacuate, you should do a quick check on your neighbors to the left, right, front, and back.
 Bang on the door.
 Shout.
 Rap hard on a window.
 Call if you have their number.
 Hopefully, people who can’t quickly or easily evacuate will have already preemptively relocated, but evacuation is a time when neighbors looking after neighbors can save lives.